stakater/mto-docs/content/installation/managed-kubernetes/azure-aks.md

 kubelogin remove-tokens
 ```

-Use the aksdev user from appdev group to login to the cluster:
+Use the aksdev user from appdev group to log in to the cluster:

 ```terminal
 kubectl get pods